Dirk1980ac/simple-ci/README.md

 * Also compile other projects (which use autotools, meson, cmake...) and eventually automatically build RPM packages.

-* Automatic tests of build container images (if they are not bootc images).
+* Automatic tests of built container images (if they are not bootc images).

 * Report the success or failure of a build and it's ID in some manner.